Applying for a licence to drive a Private Hire or Hackney Carriage Vehicle

 You must complete a safeguarding course.
 The course is undertaken virtually via zoom and a certificate is produced upon completion of the course.
 The content includes training on ‘safeguarding’ issues such as Child Sexual and Criminal Exploitation, Human Trafficking, Modern Slavery and Domestic Abuse, identifying adults at risk and other vulnerable people.
 The nature of a licensed drivers role in society means that they may convey passengers who are not only vulnerable but in danger.
 By knowing what warning signs to look out for, licensed drivers can help save lives.

-The course length is around three hours, it is conduct online as part of a virtual classroom with other applicants and costs £25.00.
+The course length is around three hours, it is conduct online as part of a virtual classroom with other applicants.
+There is a fee payable directly to the service provider and you should contact them for more details.

 You can book this with one of our service providers